joshualmitchell/joshualmitchell.github.io/_posts/2020-04-16-project-management-for-people-who-like-flow-and-hate-project-management.md

 This is the stage where you decide the order in which the tasks on your plate will be done.

-Step 1: Go to the list things tagged as prioritizeme
+Step 1: Go to the list things tagged as #prioritizeme

 ![alt text][pri1]

 [pri1]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/pri1.png "Go to the prioritize me page"

-Step 2: Move a *reference* (remember, they live in your project) to all of them into the Master Priority List.
+Step 2: Move a *reference* (remember, they live in your project) of each one into the Master Priority List.

 This is done by Option + Clicking (on a Mac) on the black bullet to the left of the task, and then dragging it to your Master Priority List in the sidebar.

+You can also go to the Master Priority List, start typing /ref, select "Block Reference", start typing your task, and then select it.

 ![alt text][pri2]